ltphat2204/express-todo/README.md

 Make sure you have installed the required dependencies before running the app.

 🎉 Thank you for using this Express MVC App Template!
 We hope it serves as a helpful starting point for your web application development.
-If you have any questions or need assistance, feel free to reach out to me.
-Happy coding! 🚀
+If you have any questions or need assistance, feel free to reach out to me. 🚀

-You can find me on [Facebook](https://www.facebook.com/ltp.2204) for more updates and news about our projects.
+You can find me on [Facebook](https://www.facebook.com/ltp.2204) for more updates and news about my projects.